Dictionarry-Hub/profilarr/README.md

 # TRASH Guides

-Some custom formats found here have been interated on from the trash guides including but not limited to Audio, HDR and low quality.
+Some custom formats found here have been interated on from the trash guides.
 Credit for these goes entirely to trash, and can be found on their site here.
-It is not my intention to steal their work, but rather to build on it and make it more accessible to the average user.
+It is not my intention to steal their work, but rather to build on it and make it more accessible to the average user through my quality profiles.
 Please check out their site for more information on their work.

 https://trash-guides.info/